Annenberg Institute

 JOHNS HOPKINS UNIVERSITY

-ED.820.60 State and Local Education Policy (Online, M. S.)
+ED.820.60 State and Local Education Policy (Online, M. S. Education Policy Program)

 Through this course, students acquire an empirically grounded understanding of state and local education policy and politics, investigating how various actors, institutions, interests, and issue contexts influence the development, implementation, and outcomes of education policies within and across states and school districts.
 Through engagement with primary data, documents, and in-depth case studies of different jurisdictions and policy issues, students develop an appreciation of the complexity of state and local education governance, the opportunities this system presents for educational innovation and diversity, and the challenges of reforming education through state and local policy.
 The course will also introduce students to the concept of intergovernmental relations and the implications of this dynamic for education policymaking and outcomes.
 Ultimately, the course will push students to engage in thoughtful discussions about the contours, purpose, promise, and limitations of state and local education policy.

 ED.855.510.
-Curriculum, Instruction, and Assessment for Advanced Learners (In-person, M. S.)
+Curriculum, Instruction, and Assessment for Advanced Learners (In-person, M. S. International Teaching and Global Leadership Program)

 Students explore the various approaches to designing, implementing, and differentiating curriculum, instruction, and assessment for advanced learning.
 Strategies and techniques that are supported by research and best practice are discussed and analyzed.
 Candidates design interventions that translate theories about gifted and advanced education into practice in their education contexts.

 ED.820.601.
-Intermediate Statistics (Online, M.S.)
+Intermediate Statistics (Online, M.S.
+Education Policy Program)

-Teaching Assistant, Fall 2023
+Teaching Assistant, Fall 2023; 26 students

-This course introduces students to multiple regression as a tool for inferential statistics in the social science, with a focus on applications to education research.
-Students begin with a review of basic statistical concepts, then move on the basics of linear regression including model assumptions, estimation, and statistical inference.
+This course introduces students to multiple regression as a tool for inferential statistics in the social sciences, with a focus on applications to education research.
+Students begin with a review of basic statistical concepts, then move on to the basics of linear regression including model assumptions, estimation, and statistical inference.
 Emphasis will be placed on interpreting coefficients, assessing model fit, and critiquing empirical studies.
-We review methods for specific types of data in the linear model, including categorical variables, interactions, data transformations and limited dependent variables.
+We review methods for specific types of data in the linear model, including categorical variables, interactions, data transformations, and limited dependent variables.
 Finally, students consider the limitations of regression and diagnostics for challenges, including missing data and outliers.

 ED.813.652.
-Introduction to Global Education Policy and Analysis (In-person, M. S.)
+Introduction to Global Education Policy and Analysis (In-person, M. S. International Teaching and Global Leadership Program)

 The course provides an introduction to international comparisons of education systems as it reviews the history, comparisons and the educational systems in Europe, Asia, and the OECD countries.
 International education systems and policies are examined on the local and national levels.
 Methodologies for comparison are explored.
-Education leaders will become knowledgeable of the systems in competitor countries in order to make their schools academically competitive in the global economy.
+Education leaders will become knowledgeable of the systems in other countries in order to make their schools academically competitive in the global economy.

 BURBANK UNIFIED SCHOOL DISTRICT